"Tourists Always Arrive Scared of the Desert. They Leave Crying When They Have to Go." — A Bedouin Guide on Wadi Rum

 Buy the Jordan Pass online for 70–80 JOD — it includes your visa fee, Petra entrance, and Wadi Rum.
 Contact a camp directly on WhatsApp.
 Bring water, sunscreen, a warm layer for nights, and closed shoes for climbing.

 And leave your expectations at the Visitor Center.
-The desert will give you something better than what you imagined.
+The desert will give you something better than you imagined.
 It always does.